PsychoticRobotics/Project-Meltybrain/readme.md

 # Meltybrain

-This repository contains code under the LGPL-2.1 (PotatoMelt) and MIT (SimpleMelt) licenses.
+This repository contains code under the LGPL-2.1 and MIT licenses.
+This code is from PotatoMelt and SimpleMelt, respectively.

 Carnegie Mellon Combat Robotics